jqueuniet/netbox-go/apiv4_2/docs/BriefRackTypeRequest.md

 ### NewBriefRackTypeRequest

-`func NewBriefRackTypeRequest(manufacturer BriefManufacturerRequest, model string, slug string, ) *BriefRackTypeRequest`
+`func NewBriefRackTypeRequest(manufacturer BriefDeviceTypeRequestManufacturer, model string, slug string, ) *BriefRackTypeRequest`

 NewBriefRackTypeRequest instantiates a new BriefRackTypeRequest object This constructor will assign default values to properties that have it defined,